 Spanish Relativity Meeting - ERE 2010

 The Spanish Relativity Meeting/Encuentros Relativistas Españoles (ERE) is an international conference devoted to Relativity and Gravitation which is organized every year by one of the Spanish groups working in this area.
 The EREs started in 1977 with the main objective of promoting scientific discussion and interchange of knowledge in the field, encouraging a relaxed atmosphere.
 Over the years, the conference has gained international recognition and has attracted an increasing number of worldwide participants.
 EREs are nowadays established as relevant international events in the field, maintaining substantially their original relaxed character.
-A list of previous meetings and a short history of the EREs can be found in http://www.segre.es/en/historia.shtml .
+A list of previous meetings and a short history of the EREs can be found in https://www.segre.es/en/historia.shtml .

 Each year the conference is endowed with a particular flavour and orientation.
 ERE2010 will have as subtitle: